Linear velocity of Former Solution

 Variables Used

-Former Linear Velocity - (Measured in Meter per Second) - Former Linear Velocity can be referred as the velocity of the fomer.
+Former Linear Velocity - (Measured in Meter per Second) - Former Linear Velocity refers to the rate of change of position of an object in a straight line.

 STEP 1: Convert Input(s) to Base Unit

-Former Angular Speed: 10.5 Meter per Second --> 10.5 Meter per Second No Conversion Required
+Former Angular Speed: 10.5 Radian per Second --> 10.5 Radian per Second No Conversion Required

 STEP 2: Evaluate Formula